 - 1/3 cup extra-virgin olive oil, plus more for brushing

-- 1 pound porcini mushrooms (about 6 medium)
+- 1 pound porcini mushrooms, (about 6 medium)

-- 1. Light a medium fire in a charcoal grill.
+- Light a medium fire in a charcoal grill.

-- 2. In a small bowl, stir together the herbs, garlic, and 1/3 cup olive oil.
+- In a small bowl, stir together the herbs, garlic, and 1/3 cup olive oil.

 The full flavor of porcini mushrooms pretty much demands a somewhat robust dressing.
 The garlic and herb dressing is on the pungent side, so this offsets and complements the porcini mushrooms quite nicely.
-If using less pungent mushrooms, I feel their flavor will get a bit lost amongst the (raw) garlic and herbs.
+If using less pungent mushrooms, I feel their flavor would get a bit lost amongst the (raw) garlic and herbs.
 I also firmly believe that salt is requisite in most recipes, and love a fresh grind or two of black pepper, as well.
 After trying the mushrooms prepared as laid out, I found this recipe really comes to life with the addition of salt — I used a lightly smoked sea salt, along with some freshly ground black pepper.